deeplearning4j/deeplearning4j/symbolicreasoning.md

 Geoff Hinton himself has [expressed scepticism](https://www.axios.com/artificial-intelligence-pioneer-says-we-need-to-start-over-1513305524-f619efbd-9db0-4947-a9b2-7a4c310a28fe.html) about whether backpropagation, the workhorse of deep neural nets, will be the way forward for AI.<sup>[1](#one)</sup>

-Research into so-called one-shot learning could address deep learning's data hunger, while deep symbolic learning, or enabling deep neural networks to manipulate, generate and otherwise cohabitate with concepts expressed in strings of characters, could help solve explainability, because, after all, humans communicate with signs and symbols, and that is what we desire from machines.<sup>[2](#two)</sup>
+Research into so-called one-shot learning may address deep learning's data hunger, while deep symbolic learning, or enabling deep neural networks to manipulate, generate and otherwise cohabitate with concepts expressed in strings of characters, could help solve explainability, because, after all, humans communicate with signs and symbols, and that is what we desire from machines.<sup>[2](#two)</sup>

 <p align="center">
 <a href="https://docs.skymind.ai/docs/welcome" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH AI</a>